Links on Android Authority may earn us a commission. Learn more.

 Meet the BBK brands

 Vivo was the first major BBK subsidiary.
 Founded by Duan and Vivo CEO Shen Wei in 2009.
 The first Vivo smartphones appeared in 2011 with a focus on ultra-slim form factors, while relying on celebrity endorsements to capitalize on the smartphone boom.
-Vivo’s core business is feature-packed mid-rangers, but has grabbed headlines in recent years with its experimental Apex concept phones and the Nex series.
+Vivo’s core business is feature-packed mid-rangers, but grabbed headlines with its experimental Apex concept phones and the Nex series.
+Today, Vivo is most famous for its X and Y series handsets.

-When it comes to smartphones, BBK Electronics is a big deal, even though most consumers have never heard of it.
-Oppo and Vivo have long been major players not just in the Chinese smartphone market, but internationally too.
+BBK Electronics is a big deal when it comes to smartphones, even though most consumers have never heard of it.
+Oppo and Vivo have long been major players, not just in the Chinese smartphone market, but internationally too.
 OnePlus and Realme are quickly adding additional markets and sales on top of the company’s Chinese stronghold.

-In China, Oppo and Vivo have managed to surpass the growth rate of the once seemingly invincible Xiaomi by building a network of local stores, while its competitor focused on its efforts online.
+In China, Oppo and Vivo have managed to surpass the growth rate of the once seemingly invincible Xiaomi by building a network of local stores.
+At the same time, its competitor focused on its efforts online.
 Apple and Samsung have struggled to keep pace with the cost-competitive nature of China’s homegrown mobile brands, including those in the BBK network.

 Looking at the BBK brands individually paints quite a different picture.
-There’s a familiar first, second, and third-ranking for Samsung, Huawei, and Apple respectively.
-Oppo remains BBK’s largest individual brand and is only a couple of percentage points behind Apple for third place on its own.
+There’s a familiar first, second, and third-ranking for Samsung, Xiaomi, and Apple, respectively.

-The change in fortunes over the past couple of years is mostly due to the huge growth in markets such as China and India.
+Over the past few years, the change in fortunes has been primarily due to the huge growth in markets such as China and India.
 Chinese brands have capitalized on their home markets and their value for money proposition has played well in India and Southeast Asian markets.
 Combined with aggressive marketing and investments in retail networks, India’s market leader Xiaomi has started feeling the pressure.
 Meanwhile, Apple and Samsung, in particular, are struggling to grow their brands in these markets and are instead reliant on their more traditional but stagnant bases.

-By spreading itself across multiple brands, BBK has managed to tailor its products to suit various market segments.
-The strategy has clearly paid off in China and is quickly growing across India and now in parts of Europe too.
-After all, the company is hard to ignore when it’s subsidiaries are pumping out devices like the OnePlus 7T and Realme X2 Pro.
+BBK has managed to tailor its products to suit various market segments by spreading itself across multiple brands.
+The strategy has paid off in China and is quickly growing across India, and now in parts of Europe too.
+After all, the company is hard to ignore when its subsidiaries are pumping out devices like the OnePlus 9 Pro and Oppo Find X3 Pro.